 This post will be continuously updated as we learn about new projects.
-Go the bottom of the page for new entries.
+Go to the bottom of the page for new entries.

 On the three main vectors of wealth creation, African countries have lagged other developing nations for several decades.
 Sub-Saharan Africa is the poorest region of the world and suffers from poor infrastructure, uneven literacy, endemic corruption, political instability and war.
 While this is problematic for the present, improving conditions are pointing to a more promising future.